-The Computational Chemistry Consortium Convenes for First Annual Meeting
+The Computational Chemistry Consortium Convenes for Second Annual Meeting

-The first annual face-to-face meeting of the Computational Chemistry Consortium (C3) took place July 16-17 at the Convergent Science World Headquarters in Madison, Wisconsin.
+Madison, Wisconsin—October 30, 2020—The second annual meeting of the Computational Chemistry Consortium (C3) took place virtually on September 22-23, 2020.
 C3 is a collaboration between industry, academic, and government partners dedicated to advancing combustion and emissions modeling.
-Researchers from the National University of Ireland Galway, Lawrence Livermore National Laboratory, RWTH Aachen University, and Politecnico di Milano as well as members of industry from automotive and heavy equipment companies met to discuss the work done during the first year of the consortium and establish future research paths.
+Researchers from the National University of Ireland Galway, Lawrence Livermore National Laboratory, RWTH Aachen University, Politecnico di Milano, and Convergent Science as well as members of industry from automotive and heavy equipment companies met to discuss the accomplishments from the first two years of the consortium and to establish future research paths.

 For more information about C3, please visit fuelmech.org.

 - (608) 230-1504